 Here’s what the World Health Organization has to say.

 Putting the mask on

-- Clean your hands with an alcohol-based hand rub or soap and water (wash for at least 20 seconds)
+- Clean your hands with an alcohol-based hand rub or soap and water (wash for 20 to 40 seconds).

 - Make sure that the mask covers your nose, mouth and chin and fits well.
 There must be no gaps between your face and the mask.

-- DO NOT touch the front of your mask while wearing it.
+- Do not touch your mask while wearing it.
 If you accidentally do, clean your hands.

 Removing the mask